 Managed by the Center for Calling & Career, the Seed Project initiative encourages students to develop ideas among their peers.
-With a history of successful alumni start-ups, this year we will focus on how doing what we love benefits the city of Chattanooga, TN.
+With a history of successful alumni start-ups, this year we will focus on how doing what we love benefits the city of Chattanooga.

-On Saturday morning, November 14, 2015, the Center for Calling & Career hosted the very first Germination Generator, an ideation workshop for our students and recent alumni.
-This event helped build momentum for our next Seed Project competition, which will be held in November of 2016.
+On Saturday morning, November 12, 2016, the Center for Calling & Career will host the second annual Germination Generator (G2), an ideation workshop for Covenant students and recent alumni.
+This event is designed to help participants learn about entrepreneurship in addition to seeing how their unique gifts and skills might be able to address needs in their community.
+The G2 also serves to build momentum for our next Seed Project Pitch Event, which will be held on November 15, 2016.

 Does it matter what I am majoring in?

 No!
 Our previous winners represent various majors and are made up of people who enjoy doing something they love.
 You simply need to be interested in using your gifts to meet needs in the community.
 Every academic major qualifies.

 Who is eligible to participate in the Seed Project competition in November 2016?

 Current full-time students and recent alumni (May 2015 and later graduates qualify) are eligible.
 We encourage individuals to participate in a CO.STARTERS cohort.
 Praxis Academy is another excellent organization for pursuing entrepreneurship.

 What is the general layout of the competition?